nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `undo`

+- Note that anything written after the `undo` command will be ignored.

+Example:

+- `undo`: undoes previous command and returns order back to its previous state.

 ### Calculate total: `total`

 Displays the total cost of the order currently.

 Format: `total`

+- Note that anything written after the `total` command will be ignored.

+Example:

+- `total`: returns the total cost of all items from current order.

 ### Generate order text: `submit`